kilpkonn/webstore-api/readme/installation-guide-docker.md

 Generating public/private rsa key pair.
 Enter file in which to save the key (/your_home/.ssh/id_rsa):
 ```
-Enter `id_webstore` to save the key pair into the .ssh/ subdirectory in your home directory with name `id_webstore`
+Enter `id_deploy` to save the key pair into the .ssh/ subdirectory in your home directory with name `id_deploy`
 After that you should then see the following prompt:
 ```bash
 Output